- City Projects

 3. Community Visioning Presentation to Rockville Mayor and Council

 Results of the community visioning workshops were presented to the Mayor and Council on June 21, 2021 for a discussion on next steps.

 4. Preparation of Preliminary Concept Designs

-A technical working group of city, county, and WMATA staff will meet with study consultants on July 14, 2021 to prepare preliminary concept designs for Rockville Metro Station for consideration by the Rockville community.
-Preliminary concepts will be presented to the Rockville Mayor and Council before the consultants move into analysis ahead of public concept design review workshops later in the year.
+A technical working group of city, county, and WMATA staff met with study consultants on July 14, 2021 to prepare preliminary concept designs for Rockville Metro Station for consideration by the Rockville community.
+Preliminary concepts will be presented to the Rockville Mayor and Council on December 13, 2021 before the consultants move into analysis ahead of public concept design review workshops later in the process.

 5. Analysis of Concept Designs